-Robert B. Josey, Jr., Staff Attorney, Public Staff-North Carolina Utilities Commission, 4326 Mail Service Center, Raleigh, NC, 27699

-BY THE COMMISSION: On March 7, 2018, Duke Energy Carolinas, LLC (DEC or the Company) filed its 2017 REPS Compliance Report and application seeking an adjustment to its North Carolina retail rates and charges pursuant to N.C.G.S. § 62-133.8(h) and Commission Rule R8-67, which require the Commission to conduct an annual proceeding for the purpose of determining whether a rider should be established to permit the recovery of the incremental costs incurred to comply with the requirements of the Renewable Energy and Energy Efficiency Portfolio Standard (REPS), N.C.G.S. § 62-133.8(b), (d), (e) and (f), and to true up any under-recovery or over-recovery of compliance costs.
+Robert B. Josey, Staff Attorney Public Staff, North Carolina Utilities Commission 4326 Mail Service Center Raleigh, North Carolina 27699-4300 conduct an annual proceeding for the purpose of determining whether a rider should be established to permit the recovery of the incremental costs incurred to comply with the requirements of the Renewable Energy and Energy Efficiency Portfolio Standard ("REPS"), N.C.
+Gen. Stat. ("G.S.") § 62-133.8(b), (d), (e) and (f), and to true up any under-recovery or over-recovery of compliance costs.
 DEC's application was accompanied by the testimony and exhibits of Megan W. Jennings, Renewable Compliance Manager, and Veronica I. Williams, Rates and Regulatory Strategy Manager.
 In its application and pre-filed testimony, DEC sought approval of its proposed REPS Rider, which incorporated the Company's proposed adjustments to its North Carolina retail rates.